yunity-archive/foodsaving-setup/README.md

 # yunity-setup

 This provides scripts to get the app up and running.
 The primary purpose is for developers to get up and running easily.
+Please create an issue if this doesn't work out the box for you, it's a work in progress :)

 It helps you to:
+- provide information on how to install system dependencies
 - clone the seperate repos
-- install/configure the application dependencies
+- setup the application dependencies
-- create the db/user and run the migations
+- setup the database and run the migrations
-- run the application using pm2
+- run/manage the application's processes using pm2

 ## Install system deps